 They aren’t as widely accepted as they once were.
 You could find yourself not able to spend them as freely as you like.
 Outside of major tourist regions, you may find that few shops or hotels accept traveler’s checks as payment.

 They can be hard to get.
-There are a limited number of issuers today.
+There are a limited number of issuers today, and the paperwork involved in obtaining them can be time-consuming.

 You may have to pay a fee.
 Unless you’re getting them from the financial institution where you have an account, you’ll likely have to pay a fee to purchase a traveler’s check.